openUC2/UC2-GIT/TheBOX/CourseBOX/ALIGNMENT_InfOptics/Readme.md

 <img src="./IMAGES/scheme09.jpg" width="800">
 </p>

-12. *Advancing to Köhler illumination:* Move the flashlight further from the critical illumination as shown in the picture.
+12. *Upgrading to Köhler illumination:* Move the flashlight further from the critical illumination as shown in the picture.
 Keep the critical illumination part as it was.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_17.jpg" height="375">
 </p>

 13. Place a new collector lens next to the flashlight.
 It is again a single plano-convex lens with *f'* = 50 mm.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_18.jpg" height="375">
 </p>

 14. Place the Field Diaphragm (FD) between the new collector and old collector.
 You can roughly align it to the center of the cube and precisely align it with the lenses using I. Focussing Trick.
 This is a microscope with Köhler illumination.
 :star: Why do we need to illuminate the specimen uniformly over an adjustable area?
 Large area of object illuminated provides large disc of light at primary image causing reflections from walls of microscope and reduction in contrast.
 We adjust the illuminated area with the FD.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_19.jpg" height="375">
 </p>

 15. In the Köhler illumination, the aperture closer to the light source s the Field diaphragm (FD) and the one closer to the sample is the Aperture diaphragm (AD).
 :star: Why do we need to illuminate the objective aperture uniformly over an adjustable angle?
 If the illuminating aperture is too small, resolution will be reduced and image quality will be impaired though contrast will be increased.
 If the illuminating aperture is too large, light will be scattered from the edges of the objective lens, thus reducing contrast.
 For the best resolution, the illuminating aperture should be 60%-75% of the imaging aperture.
 We adjust the illuminating aperture with the AD.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_20.jpg" height="375">
 </p>

 16. In the Köhler illumination, the first lens after the light source is called the Collector lens.
 The lens between the apertures is called a Field lens.
 The one in front of the Sample is again the condenser lens, just as in the critical illumination.
 :star: Thanks to this configuration of three lenses, the LED is imaged on the AD and the FD is imaged on the Sample.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_21.jpg" height="375">
 </p>

 17. Let's have a look at the effects of the apertures in the Sample plane.
 Note: because the LED is very strong, the effect of the AD is not so apparent.
 :star: In the Sample Plane: The FD is imaged on the Sample.
 It limits the size of the illuminated area and we can directly see the image of the FD when we close it.
 The AD limits the parallel light beam between the Field lens and the Condenser lens.
 It limits the illumination angles and therefore changes the intensity of the illumination.
 First: both apertures open.
 Second: FD closed, AD open.
 Third: FD open, AD closed.
 Fourth: both apertures closed.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_22.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_23.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_24.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_25.jpg" height="375">
 </p>

 18. Let's have a look at the effects of the apertures in the Primary Image Plane.
 Note: because the LED is very strong, the effect of the AD is not so apparent.
 :star: In the Primary Image Plane: The FD and AD have the same effect as in the Sample Plane.
 First: both apertures open.
 Second: FD closed, AD open.
 Third: FD open, AD closed.
 Fourth: both apertures closed.

 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_26.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_27.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_28.jpg" height="375">
 <img src="./IMAGES/UC2_CourseBOX_inf_29.jpg" height="375">
 </p>

 19. Remove the screen from PIP.
 <p align="center">
 <img src="./IMAGES/UC2_CourseBOX_inf_30.jpg" height="375">
 </p>

-#### :star: Eyepiece
+### :star: Eyepiece
-:star: So far we could consider our microscope a simple one, because the image is magnified by only one system of lenses (Objective and a Tube lens together).
+So far we could consider our microscope a simple one, because the image is magnified by only one system of lenses (Objective and a Tube lens together).
 A compound microscope uses two systems of lenses - objective and eyepiece, that multiplies (compounds) the objective.
 This way we can achieve higher magnification.
 The magnification of an eyepiece is given by
 ***M = 250 mm/f<sub>Eyepiece</sub>*** ,
 where 250 mm is an estimate of the "near point" distance of the eye - the closest distance at which the healthy naked eye can focus without too much strain.